nicholascross/Resolve/README.md

 @Resolve var pet: Animal
 ```

-This will find the first  `ResolutionContext` that registered this type to resolve the value.
+This will find the first  `DependencyResolver` that registered this type to resolve the value.

-If using a single `ResolutionContext` per type variant is not appropriate for your use case you can include this as part of your property declaration.
+If using a single `DependencyResolver` per type variant is not appropriate for your use case you can include this as part of your property declaration.

 ```swift
 @Resolve(container: someContext) var pet: Animal